cs2901/yape-bcp-project-yacket-fingerlog/Project Portfolio/joseChavez.md

   * User Guide (Diagrams, classes, etc.)
   * Developer Guide (Features in Developer Guide)
   * Repository creation and workspace maintenance
-* Contribution to Source Code revision of all other members.
+* Contribution to Source Code revision of all team members.
-* Co-Management with all members of the team.
+* Co-Management with all team members.